-6 Certificate of Completion in Small Business Start-Up
+Certificate of Completion in Small Business Start-Up

-The Certificate of Completion (CCL) in Small Business Start-Up is designed to meet the needs of individuals who wish to become entrepreneurs.
+The Certificate of Completion (CCL) in Small Business Start-Up program is designed to meet the needs of individuals who wish to become entrepreneurs.
 It is a flexible program that consists of 1, 2, and 3 credit courses that can be offered in a variety of formats (online, on ground, flex express, accelerated) to support the schedules of prospective small business owners.
 Courses provide a background in marketing, management, finance, and a capstone course in which students complete a business plan.
 The goal of the Small Business Start-Up certificate is to create a foundation for prospective small business owners and contribute to the long-term success of the business community.

-Required Cou urses: 12

-MGT253 Owning and Operating a Small

-Business 3

-MKT271 Principles of Marketing 3

-SBS213 Hiring and Management Employees 1

-SBS214 Small Business Customer Relations 1

-SBS220 Internet Marketing for Small

-Business 2

-SBS230 Financial and Tax Management for

-Small Business 2
+Required Courses: 12 MGT253 Owning and Operating a Small Business MKT271 Principles of Marketing SBS213 Hiring and Managing Employees 1 Small Business Customer SBS214 Relations SBS220 Internet Marketing for Small Business Financial and Tax Management SBS230 for Small Business